 Fresh Spring Rolls with Prawns

 Make sure you got all of your ingredients prepped, sliced, cooked beforehand because this will make assembling the fresh spring rolls much easier and quicker.

-About the dipping sauce: you can leave the rice vinegar out if you can’t find any.
-Be generous with the lime juice and the hot sauce.
-The palm sugar is the ingredient that ties all the flavors in this sauce together, make sure to add enough!
+And about that dipping sauce: you can leave the rice vinegar out if you can’t find any.
+However be generous with the lime juice and the hot sauce.
+And believe it or not: the palm sugar is the ingredient that ties all the flavors in this sauce together, so make sure to add enough of it!

 I used medium rice paper wrappers that were about 6 inches (15 cm) in diameter.
 If you are using larger wrappers, then take into consideration that you will end up with less spring rolls because the larger ones will contain more ingredients.

 Then also check out my Thai green mango salad!